-Lillian Disney, in a rare public criticism of her late husband Walt Disney's company (which released the film and in which she was a major stockholder), released a statement soon after the film opened expressing her extreme displeasure with it and that Walt Disney Company was involved in its release (although the film wasn't released by Disney but by Buena Vista Picturs, a Disney subsidiary).
-She believed the film was mean-spirited and biased; she also extended a personal apology on behalf of the Disney family to the Nixon family.
-Both families were close and often socialized together, so the Disneys knew the Nixons personally.
-Mrs. Disney thought that the film grossly exaggerated President Nixon's character faults and ignored what she believed to be many of his redeeming qualities.
+Diane Disney, in a rare public criticism of her late father Walt Disney's company (which released the film, and in which she was a major stockholder), released a statement soon after the film opened, expressing her extreme displeasure with it, and that Walt Disney Company was involved in its release (the film was released through Buena Vista Pictures, a Disney subsidiary).
+She believed the film was mean-spirited and biased.
+She also extended a personal apology on behalf of the Disney family to the Nixon family.
+Both families were close, and often socialized together, so the Disneys knew the Nixons personally.
+Mrs. Disney thought that the film grossly exaggerated President Nixon's character faults, and ignored what she believed to be many of his redeeming qualities.

 A major scene that was unable to be filmed was of Nixon and his family watching Patton (1970), Nixon's favorite movie, and one he watched repeatedly.
 The scene would've highlighted Patton's speech at the beginning of the film in which he says "Americans have never lost and will never lose a war, because the very thought of losing is hateful to Americans" which would have had resonance with Nixon's line "I will not be the first President to lose a war."
 But George C. Scott did not relinquish his image rights for Patton, and the scene could not be filmed.

-Scenes which featured Sam Waterston as Richard Helms were deleted prior to the film's release but later reinstated on home video & DVD versions.
-At the time of the theatrical release, the real Richard Helms was still living and hotly objected to his portrayal in the film.
+Scenes which featured Sam Waterston as Richard Helms were deleted prior to the film's release, but later reinstated on video cassette and DVD versions.
+At the time of the theatrical release, Richard Helms was still living, and hotly objected to his portrayal in the film.

-Anthony Hopkins casting as Richard Nixon initially met with much criticism.
+Sir Anthony Hopkins casting as Richard Nixon initially met with much criticism.
 Early in the shoot, Paul Sorvino had lunch with Hopkins and offered suggestions as to how Hopkins should replicate Nixon's accent.
 This made Hopkins so nervous he actually quit the production, though Oliver Stone begged him to stay on.
-Upon the film's release, Hopkins performance garnered much praise and even an Oscar Nomination.
+Upon the film's release, Hopkins' performance garnered much praise, and even an Oscar nomination.